ctrl-space-labs/proven-ai/provenai-documentation/docs/2. ProvenAI - SDK/SSI.md

 }
 ```

-After generating a key we can issue the DID geenrated from the key.
+After generating a key we can issue the DID generated from the key.
 The method `createdDidFromKey()` from `DidIssuer`.
 It creates a DID from the generated key (`jwkKey`) and the provided `KeyType`.
 The object returned is a `DidResult`.
 The `DidKeyCreateOptions` object must be initialized, tahat defines the parameters for the DID created.
 The necessary inputs are the `keyType` and the boolean `useJwkJcsPub`.
 If the `useJwkJcsPub` flag is set to true, it applies the EBSI-specific jwk_jcs-pub encoding during the resolution process.
 To generate the DID, the method `registerByKey` is used from `DidService` The inputs needed is the generation method, dependent on the key provided, the key JWK, the `DidKeyCreateOptions` and a continuation object for kotlin coroutines.
 In the contect of provenAI the method is se to `"key"`.

 - **createDidFromAutoKey**: This method creates a Decentralized Identifier (DID) using the did:key method with a key that is generated internally.
 You specify the key type and the method handles the key creation.